MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/reactivate-your-subscription.md

     > The ability to pay by bank account isn't available in some countries or regions.

   - If your subscription was cancelled, or was disabled because a payment wasn't received, it returns to an active state, and your **Next billing** date stays the same.

-::: moniker range="o365-worldwide"

-## Use the admin center (preview) to reactivate your subscription

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

-1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

-2. On the **Products & services** page, find the subscription that you want to reactivate.
-In the **Billing** section, choose **Reactivate**.

-    If you don't see **Reactivate** as an available action, [call Support](../contact-support-for-business-products.md) to reactivate your subscription.

-3. Confirm your payment details.
-You can update your existing payment information here.
-When you're finished entering your payment method, choose **Reactivate**.

-  - If your subscription was expired, then after you submit your payment details, your subscription returns to an active state, and the **Next billing** date extends by either one month or one year, depending on your current subscription commitment.
-If you pay by credit card or bank account, your credit card or bank account will be charged for the extension.
-If you pay by invoice, you'll see the extension reflected on your next invoice.
-To make sure that your subscription doesn't expire again, follow the steps to [Turn Recurring billing on or off](renew-your-subscription.md).

-    > [!NOTE]
-    > The ability to pay by bank account isn't available in some countries or regions.

-  - If your subscription was cancelled, or was disabled because a payment wasn't received, it returns to an active state, and your **Next billing** date stays the same.

-::: moniker-end